-Is Hydrogen Safe? - Hydrogen Refuelling Technology and Fuel Cell Vehicles
+Is Hydrogen Safe? - Refuelling Technology & H2 Vehicles

 There’s been a lot of talk about hydrogen having a leading role in the journey to decarbonising transport and reaching net zero, particularly within the hard to decarbonise sectors such as maritime, aviation and road transport.
 However, like any other fuel source, there are safety concerns surrounding the use of hydrogen that need to be addressed if we are to accelerate the hydrogen economy within the transportation industry.

 It’s clear that hydrogen as an energy vector comes with a lot of advantages.
 Its high gravimetric energy density allows heavy duty applications, where weight is critical, such as ships, trucks, buses and trains, to significantly reduce the weight of the system compared to current battery-electric solutions.
 This meaning that hydrogen can, for example, enable the maximisation of a heavy-duty truck’s payload and the range on its single tank.

 High-speed refuelling of hydrogen powered vehicles is also possible, minimising idle times of vehicle fleets and equipment without needing redundancy of battery storage, as is common for many warehouses utilising battery-powered forklift trucks.